Roots, Roots & Roots

 You can set up your tent in our big field – an 8-acre field of mowed grass.
 It is a short walk from there up to the main lodge where you can use the shower and bathroom facilities, kitchen and dining room.

-* Rustic cabins w/bunkbeds (bring own linens/sleeping bags)–$20/person (limited spots)
+* Rustic cabin w/bunkbed (bring own linens/sleeping bags)–$20/person

-Both cabins have electricity.
-If it is cold, there is a space heater available.
-They are very plain, like a backyard shed.
-The bunks are metal camp-style with foam mattresses, but we have multiple mattresses if you want to stack them for more comfort.
+Cabin has electricity and is very plain, like a backyard shet.
+If it is cold, there may be a space heater available.
+The bunk is metal camp-style with foam mattresses.
 You will need to bring your own sleeping bags.
-Both cabins are just a few steps from the lodge where you can use the shower and bathroom facilities, kitchen, and dining room.
+Cabin is just a few steps from the lodge where you can use the kitchen and dining room (the water is shut off during the winter).

 The bathroom and shower facilities are rustic, like a summer sleepaway camp or simple campground.
 The men’s and women’s bathrooms each have hot and cold water, with 2 showers, 2 toilets, and 2 sinks.
 Sadly, they are not